Hair sheep primer

 Resistance to internal parasites

-Another important reason for the growing popularity of hair sheep is their natural resistance to gastro-intestinal (stomach or roundworms).
+Another important reason for the growing popularity of hair sheep is their greater resistance to gastro-intestinal (stomach or roundworms).
 Internal parasitism is one of the major obstacles to profitable sheep production, especially in warm, moist climates.
 The widespread development of anthelmintic-resistant worms has made effective control even more challenging.
-The use of sheep that are genetically resistant to parasites is seen as an important tool in the fight against internal parasitism.
+The use of sheep that are genetically more resistant to parasites is seen as an important tool in the fight against internal parasitism.

 The hair sheep breeds that trace their ancestry to the Caribbean and West Africa (i.e. tropical climates) are known for their resistance to internal parasites.
 In the U.S., these include the Barbados Blackbelly and St. Croix.
 The parasite resistance of composite breeds, such as the Katahdin, is intermediate between hair sheep and wooled sheep, as Katahdins are primarily a cross between the resistant St. Croix and non-resistant British breeds.
 Crossing the Katahdin with another wooled breed would be expected to further reduce the parasite resistance of the resulting offspring, though the hybrid vigor of the crossbred lambs may improve parasite resistance.